jonathanyeh0723/graphite-and-grafana/README.md

 Counters: Every time a counter metric is received, the value of the metric's bucket is incremented or decremented according to the metrics provided value.

 Timers: Every time a timer metric is received it is considered a representation of how long a bucket took to complete.
-For instance, `email_sending.emails.sent:560|ms`
+For instance, `email_sending.render.recommendations:560|ms`.

+Gauges: Gauges are arbitrary values to be recorded and unlike other metrics are not automatically reset or recalculated on a per-flush basis.
+If a gauge is not updated at the next flush, it will send the previous value.
+For example, `email_sending.render.num_recommendations:5|g`.